Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

 Liu et al. \cite{Liu2016} established a differential equation describing radial imbibition dynamics in the presence of evaporation.
-Using our definitions of $w$ and $\tau$ (Equations \ref{eq : LWcoeff} and \ref{eq : tau}, respectively) their governing equation for the radius of the halo, $R(t)$, can be rewritten
+Using our definitions of $w$ and $\tau$ (Equations \ref{eq : LWcoeff} and \ref{eq : tau}, respectively) their governing equation for the radius of the halo, $R(t)$, rewrites

 Liu et al. \cite{Liu2016} did not provide an analytical solution to Equation \ref{eq : FrontDifferentialEquation_2D} and used numerical methods to solve for $R(t)$.
-Below, we show that semi-analytical solutions can in fact be found.
+Below, we show that semi-analytical solutions can be found.
 First, we will discuss the general shape of solutions to Equation \ref{eq : FrontDifferentialEquation_2D} and limiting cases, which will help us establishing analytical solutions for the dynamics at all times.